lacanoid/datalink/docs/type.md

      t          | link        | NO           | NONE      | FS          | FS           | NO       | NONE
     (1 row)

+Superusers will see all datalink columns whereas normal users will see only columns for owned tables.

 Link Control Options
 --------------------